cortes-ciriano-lab/SComatic/README.md

                         variants [Default: 5]
 ```

+- **Example:** check [here](/docs/SComaticExample.md) to see how to run this step with an example sample.

 ## [Estimating new beta-binomial parameters](/docs/betabinomialestimation.md)

 SComatic models the background error rate of the technology used to generate the single-cell data (e.g., single-cell RNA-seq) using a Beta binomial distribution.
 Specifically, non-reference allele counts at homozygous reference sites are modelled using a binomial distribution with parameter P (error rate), which is a random variable that follows a Beta distribution with parameters α and β.
 Default values for the Beta binomial tests used in  Step 4.1 are computed using the data sets described in the manuscript.
 However, we provide [scripts](/docs/betabinomialestimation.md) to allow the user to reparameterize the Beta binomial using other data sets.

 ## [Generating a custom Panel of Normals](/docs/pon.md)